HPC-AI-Team/pexsi/doc/introduction.md

 <!-- ************************************************************ -->
 @page pageChangeLog Change Log

+- v0.7.4
+  - Fix the bug of MPI communicator in f_driver_ksdft.f90.

 - v0.7.3 (11/27/2014)
   - Multiple patches suggested by Alberto Garcia.
     - Fix a bug in the "lateral expansion" for locating the bracket for